Skip to main content

 "Dear RED: Extended" is a 2D side-scrolling shooter game with a dark, dystopian atmosphere.
 As the player, you control a character named RED who fights against various enemies and bosses using an arsenal of weapons.
 The game features challenging gameplay, pixel art graphics, and a storyline that unfolds as you progress through the levels.
 Note: This summary was generated based on general information available about the game and may not include the latest features or updates.

-• The pixel art and atmospheric soundtrack create a charming and immersive experience.
+• The pixel art and music create a charming atmosphere that enhances the overall experience.

 • The game is extremely short, with most playthroughs taking less than an hour to complete all endings.